So you want to try the Keto diet on a college budget?

 Simplifying your meal prepping plan means you can spend less time and effort in the kitchen while still eating wholesome meals.

-If you don’t want to do anything food-related during the week, meal prep entirely for the week on your least busy day, think Sunday.
+If you don’t want to do anything food-related during the week, meal prep entirely for the week on your least busy day (usually Sunday).

-Doing it all at one time still saves you a lot of extra time during the week, and you can utilize the freezer so things don’t go bad in case one day you make other food plans.
+Doing it all at one time saves you a lot of extra time during the week, and you can keep things in the freezer so your meals don’t go bad in case one day you make other food plans.

 Cook with the same ingredients all week